 Instead of the $10,000 mentioned above, let's see what a small investment in a few different companies would have done.

-That's the way to riches -- starting with just a few hundred dollars and combining it with time.
+That's the way to riches -- starting with just a few hundred dollars, and combining it with time.
 Anyone can do that.
 If you're in school, now is the time to start.
 If you've been working for a few years, even many years, now is the time to start.
 If you've just retired, given the longer life expectancies today, it certainly can't hurt to start.
 In other words, get started.

 "Thank you, sir!
 May I have another?"

 The trick, of course, is knowing which stocks to pick.
 Analyzing stocks takes time.
 You have to read the annual and quarterly reports, look at margins and returns on equity or assets, and evaluate management.
-It's a big commitment, and it can be difficult to fit in between work, family, and watching football.
+It's a big commitment, and it can be difficult to fit in between work, family, and watching the Olympics.

 Already subscribe to Stock Advisor?
 Log in here.